ZeroDependency/spectre/README.md

 * Store Test Configuration in Database
 * Provide Spectre UI webpage for creating/editing tests
 * Provide Logging to see Requests that triggered a test
+* Remove coupling with Gin Gonic (move away from gin.Context to http.Request)